sethclim/graph-app/README.md

 # graph-app

-A had drawn graphing application to quick sketch up graphs
+A freehand graphing application to quick sketch up graphs